thrillophilia-logo

 The museum is home to over 5,000 historical artifacts related to the family of Amir Temur.
 You can check out many exhibitions that showcase items related to the Timurid dynasty.
 Some of the items include weapons, maps, coins, pottery, and rare manuscripts.

-2. Enjoy shopping at Chorsu Bazaar:
+2. Shop for Uzbek specialities at Chorsu Bazaar:

 Chorsu Bazaar the open-air market has a variety of items that you can choose to shop for.
 Enjoy purchasing fresh fruits, amber yellow pilaf, traditional mattresses, and more.
 You can also try a variety of traditional Uzbek dishes such as Shashlik, Hanum, and Samsa.

-3. Visit Shah-i-Zinda:
+3. Explore the legendary Shah-i-Zinda:

 Get a chance to visit Shah-i-Zinda, a mausoleum that is over 1,000 years old.
 Its name translates to 'The Living King', as it is the burial site for Qutham ibn Abbas.
 You can also check out the Shirin Bika Aga Mausoleum, which was made for Timur's sister.

-4. Admire Minor Mosque:
+4. Admire the architectural beauty of the Minor Mosque:

 You can visit the Minor Mosque and admire its entrance which was built in the 15th century.
 You can take a look at the detailed tile work, passages, and domes which showcase incredible architecture.
 The mosque is also considered among the biggest spiritual centers in Uzbekistan.

-5. Explore the Ark of Bukhara:
+5. Discover the rich heritage of Uzbekistan at the Ark of Bukhara:

 Enjoy taking a walk at the Ark of Bukhara and dive into the rich heritage of Uzbekistan.
 Built in the 5th century, the fortress is home to many attractions like a historical museum, the throne room, and a coronation court.
 Back in the day, around 3,000